dog on a beach

 Lifetime - $100Lifetime - $250

-Once your dog is registered, you will be issued with a coloured dog tag stating your dog’s number and registration expiry date.
-In addition to the registration tag provided, the owner’s name and address must be attached to its collar.
+• You will be issued with a coloured dog tag stating your dog’s number and registration expiry date once registered.

 Microchipping

 All dogs over the age of three months are required by law to be microchipped.
-Proof of microchipping will be required at time of registration, this can be your dog's microchip number.
+Proof of microchipping will be required at time of registration; this can be your dog's microchip number.
+If a pet is sold or transferred to a new owner, the new owner needs to update their details with the relevant microchipping database.

-Please note that microchipping your dog does not automatically register it with the City.
+Microchipping your dog does not automatically register it with the City.

 Change of details